1995parham/dotfiles/README.md

 fi
 ```

-- In Manjaro i3 you can upgrade from Alsa to Pulseaudio by just typing `install_pulse` in the terminal.
-What it does is to execute a script located at `/usr/bin/install_pulse`.

 - Do you have any HFP-only Headphone?
 Use the following procedure to have it on you Arch:

 ```sh